Part 1, Plan Your Dream Trip: Flights

 If you enjoyed this post, please use the form below to subscribe to our newsletter and receive all the future posts in the How to Plan your Dream Trip Series.
 Future post topics include transportation, cash vs. credit, and what to do once you are there.
 You might also enjoy our Healthy Travels Series: What you Need to Know, which covers what you can do to stay healthy before, during and after your trip

-For more destination specific planning tips you can check these previous posts:
+For more destination specific planning tips to help you plan your dream trip check these previous posts:

 You can find all our travel planning tips here.